 Unlike a traditional IRA, a Roth IRA doesn't provide a tax benefit today: Contributions are made after taxes have been paid.
 But once the account holder turns age 59½, assuming the first contribution has been in the Roth for at least 5 years, withdrawals are considered qualified.
 That means that any withdrawals—of contributions and investment earnings—are free of income taxes.

-And unlike a traditional IRA, there are no required minimum distributions in a Roth IRA (at least during the life of the original owner), so there is no time limit on how long the funds can potentially grow on a tax-advantaged basis.
+And unlike a traditional IRA, there are no RMDs in a Roth IRA (at least during the life of the original owner), so there is no time limit on how long the funds can potentially grow on a tax-advantaged basis.
 This is especially meaningful to those planning to leave Roth assets to their heirs.

-Under the basic rules for both traditional and Roth IRAs, you can contribute up to $5,500 for tax year 2018 and up to $6,000 for 2019, collectively across all of your IRAs, assuming you have at least that much earned income.
+Under the basic rules for both traditional and Roth IRAs, you can contribute up to $6,000 for tax years 2019 and 2020, collectively across all of your IRAs, assuming you have at least that much earned income.
 An additional $1,000 "catch-up" contribution is available to taxpayers who are at least age 50 by December 31.

 However, these taxpayers can still contribute to a Roth indirectly by converting money in a traditional IRA or 401(k) into a Roth IRA.
 There are no income limits on Roth conversions and no limits to how much you can convert, as long as you pay any required taxes.